pedrojlucas/udacityproject1/README.md

 ## Summary

-This project is about optimizing a machine learning pipeline using a example dataset containinig data about clients churn in banking.
-We will try to predict the churn tendency of the different clients using the features present in the dataset.
+This project is about optimizing a machine learning pipeline using a example dataset containinig data about clients subscribing a term deposit in banking.
+We will try to predict  a client tendency to subscribe or not a term deposit using the features present in the dataset.

 For this purpose we will use two different approaches, the first one by a simple classification model using a logistic regression algorithm that is tuned by hyperdrive and the second approach is using AutoML.